The Prenup Checkup

 - Your spouse has financial or creditor problems.

 Living the Prenup

-Ewing says that if the time and effort is put into making a through prenuptial agreement, then the spouses have to really ‘live’ the agreement.
+Ewing says that if the time and effort is put into making a thorough prenuptial agreement, then the spouses have to really “live” the agreement.

 That means, if you want to keep your money separate, you must actively keep your assets separate and distinct in every way — not doing so could make the agreement ineffective.

 For instance, Bob and Mary have a prenup that says their assets will remain separate.
-Mary buys a home but the monthly insurance payments and occasional household expenses come out of a joint account that Bob and Mary have set up for convenience sake.
+Mary buys a home but the monthly insurance payments and occasional household expenses come out of a joint account that Bob and Mary have set up for sake of convenience.
 If their marriage ends, Bob may be able to claim the home as a joint asset since house expenses are coming out of an account in his name.

-“Where these (prenup) contracts fall apart is when people undermine their own agreements.
+“Where these prenup contracts fall apart is when people undermine their own agreements.
 They have the agreements in place and then they do something that essentially voids them, it makes them useless,” Ewing says.
-Ewing offers a real-life scenario that she encountered; a small businessman and his wife had a prenup that said she was not entitled to a claim on his business if the marriage ended.
+She offers a real-life scenario that she encountered in which a small businessman and his wife had a prenup that said she was not entitled to a claim on his business if the marriage ended.
 However, when he sold his business, he put the proceeds into a joint account with his spouse as a financial strategy.
 That move negated any protection he tried to have in the prenup since he essentially made his wife a co-owner of his business.